Claymation Easter: Plot

 A pig named Wilshire tries to run field tests on a new shark-proof diving suit, using another pig, Vince, and a live shark as his test subjects.
 After the shark swallows Vince whole, Wilshire considers the test results "inconclusive".

 Later, Wilshire, looking at his $1.5 million electricity bill, listens to an interview with the Easter Bunny on the radio.
 As the host, Spike Rabbit, takes questions from callers, one listener asks the Easter Bunny why he turned down a $5 million endorsement deal for tennis shoes.
-Wilshire's ears perk up and he calls the station to ask for more details.
+Wilshire's ears perk up and he calls the station, posing as "Barbara", to ask for more details.
 The Easter Bunny answers, saying his position is an ancient and sacred trust, refusing to violate it.
-Intrigued, Wilshire calls in to ask what would happen if something tragic befell the Easter Bunny, and who would replace him.
+Intrigued, "Barbara" calls in to ask what would happen if something tragic befell the Easter Bunny, and who would replace him.

 Wilshire learns that, according to ancient customs, a new Easter Bunny would be chosen by a contest of champions.
 Armed with this information, Wilshire hatches a plan to eliminate the Easter Bunny and inherit his position, becoming an "Easter Pig".
 The next morning, he disguises himself as a salesman for vacuum cleaners, enters the Easter Bunny's cottage, and cranks up his vacuum cleaner, sucking up everything inside the house, including the Easter Bunny himself.

 That night, news breaks over the radio that the Easter Bunny is missing and that, if he is not found by Friday, an Easter Race will be held to determine a replacement.
-Wilshire deduces that, to be the Easter Bunny, he must think and act like a rabbit.
-He turns to Dr. Spike Rabbit (the same talk show host from earlier) for help.
+Wilshire turns to Spike for help.
 Wearing a cyan rabbit costume, Wilshire claims that he is a "rabbit trapped in a pig's body" and "wants to come out of the carrot patch" by Friday.
-So for the next few days, Spike has Wilshire steal carrots from a carrot patch, only to be viciously attacked by the farmer's dog.
-Then, Spike pits Wilshire into crossing freeways.
-After three unsuccessful attempts, Wilshire recovers in his workshop, where Spike finds the Easter Bunny.
-After he finds out that Wilshire was the kidnapper, Wilshire springs a trapdoor, sending both Spike and the Easter Bunny into a pit.
+Spike agrees to an aggressive transition plan involving reading, harvesting carrots, and freeway crossing—the last of which proves to be Wilshire's weakness as he is repeatedly pummeled by a speeding vehicle as soon as he steps into the roadway.
+After three collisions, Wilshire recovers in his workshop, where Spike finds the Easter Bunny.
+To prevent Spike from exposing this secret, Wilshire springs a trapdoor, sending both Spike and the Easter Bunny into a pit.